 The ‘government white bread’ sold by bakeries and supermarkets in South Africa, that have to conform to certain requirements size and weight requirements is one my favourites.
 Fresh bread with butter and smoked snoek or toasted with peanut butter and golden syrup.
 I was curious as to whether the wheat free Almond and Coconut bread would have a similar moreishness.

 Alhamdulillah, I was not disappointed.
 My Almond Coconut bread is a simple gluten free bread recipe that is delicious and keeps for at least 4 days without refrigeration.
-It is lovely with this Homemade Labneh and fruit or smoked salmon and can also be served as part of a cheese board.
+It is lovely with this Homemade Labneh or Shakshuka and can also be served as part of a cheese board.
 If you crave Bread Pudding but can’t take the gluten then this is an ideal substitute.

-If you love bread, but not the gluten or the carbs, then this Coconut and Almond bread will delight you as it is low carb, high fiber and refined sugar free.
+If you love bread, but not the gluten or the carbs, then this simple Coconut flour bread recipe will delight you as it is low carb, high fiber and refined sugar free.